 Affirmatively furthering fair housing means "taking meaningful actions, in addition to combatting discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics."
 These characteristics include, but are not limited to: race, religion, age, ancestry, sexual orientation, gender identity, marital status, national origin, color, familial status, or disability.
+Assembly Bill 686 (AB 686) caused AFFH to be included into California State Law.
+An assessment of AFFH must now be included in all Housing Elements.

-The California Department of Housing and Community Development prepared 2020 Impediments to Fair Housing Choice (AI) for regions in California.
-Inyo County is part of Region 8 Eastern Central California Region.
-It also includes: Alpine, Amador, Calaveras, Mariposa, Mono, and Toulumne counties.
+The California Department of Housing and Community Development prepared the 2020 Impediments to Fair Housing Choice (AI) for regions in California.
+Inyo County is part of Region 8 - the Eastern Central California Region.
+It also includes: Alpine, Amador, Calaveras, Mariposa, Mono, and Tuolumne counties.
 Information in the AI has been used, in part, to help prepared this section of the 2021 Housing Element update.